From hash-smoking Assassins to Nazis on meth, take a ride through the facts (and myths) of drugs in history.

 And those are just the episodes we have on video — the ones nobody’s especially keen to hide; because alcohol, after all, is a legal drug.

-Ask yourself: What decisions about climate change, petroleum pollution, Israeli–Palestinian negotiations, Syrian refugees, terrorism, economic structures and nuclear brinkmanship, are being shaped by mind-altering substances right now, as you read this sentence?
+Ask yourself: What decisions about climate change, COVID-19, petroleum pollution, Israeli–Palestinian negotiations, nuclear brinkmanship; you name it — are being shaped by mind-altering substances right now, as you read this sentence?

 Look, I’m not some kind of straight-edge sobriety fanatic.
 I’m buzzing with caffeine as I write this, and I’ve got plans tonight to discuss a business proposal over wine, in the proud tradition of America’s Founding Fathers.